-Maryville Academy Sex Abuse Lawsuit Settlements
+Maryville Academy Sex Abuse Lawsuits: Updates & Deadlines

 Reports have identified Reverend David Ryan as one of the clergy members accused of sexually abusing children at Maryville Academy.
-Ryan, who was appointed as Executive Director in 2003, is accused of abusing minors while serving at the institution between 1985 and 2003.
+Ryan, who was appointed Executive Director in 2003, is accused of abusing minors while serving at the institution between 1985 and 2003.

 Timeline of the Maryville Academy Scandal